Maple bacon donut: Popular history

-The Swirls bakery in Omaha, Nebraska started a "maple bacon donut craze" with its version sometimes referred to as "The Elvis".
+The Swirls bakery in Omaha, Nebraska, started a "maple bacon donut craze" with its version sometimes referred to as "The Elvis".
 The bakery's owner, Dawn Brown, said she wanted something shocking that people would love or hate, and would talk about.
 She describes the concept as simple: "It's your breakfast plate turned into one item that you put in your mouth."
 She reported: response from her customers has been overwhelming, and she prepares five pounds of bacon daily.
 "I know that most people are coming for the maple bacon donut a.k.a.
 'The Elvis'."

-Dynamo Donut, in San Francisco, California, also serves maple bacon donuts.

-At Voodoo Doughnut in Portland, Oregon, maple bacon donuts are sold under the name Bacon Maple Bar.

-The Original Pantry Cafe in Los Angeles, described as the area's favorite greasy spoon that "has kept the faith for 85 years", offers maple-glazed bacon doughnuts for breakfast at its downtown location.

-The Nickel Diner, in downtown Los Angeles, also serves up the treat and has the slogan "Home of the Maple Glaze Bacon Donut" on its website.
-Writing about reclusive author John Twelve Hawks, Carolyn Kellogg of the Los Angeles Times opined that the Nickel Diner maple-bacon doughnut "is so good, it should be able to get anyone to come out of hiding."